Pureblueessentialsorg/pureblueessentials.com.au/content/shop/bambot10/index.md

 ---
 We are pleased to be able to provide you with refillable 10ml bottles that are safe for essentials oils.

 They are high quality and environmentally friendly, with a glass bottle in a bamboo casing and a stainless steel roller.
-The only plastic component is the bottle top and lid thread, providing a leak-proof seal.
+The only plastic component is the bottle top thread and roller capture, providing a leak-proof seal.

 Keep your favourites on hand in multiple places by blending your own essential oil formula, topping up your **pure blue essentials** blend, or a single essential oil.